Published By Janet Gershen-Siegel at September 7th, 2017

 You know the drill.
 You shopped around the major banks, and then the medium-sized banks and then the small ones.
-You tried the banks where you do business and any others recommended by your friends or business associates.
-But after your long quest, you were unable to get any sort of a business credit card without a personal guarantee.
+And you tried the banks where you do business and any others recommended by your friends or business associates.
+But after your long quest, you were unable to get any sort of a business credit cards without personal guarantee.

 There are over 500 different business credit cards out there but less than fifty of them offer credit to businesses without a personal guarantee.
 Complicating matters, these cards are not advertised or offered to all interested clients.

 You can relate to the banks’ point of view.
 They don’t like risk so they try to minimize it by securing a business credit card.
 They do this by asking you, the business owner, to guarantee payments from your personal funds, in case of business default.
 If worst comes to worst, and as a guarantor or co-signer you are unable to pay the debt, then your personal assets will be executed.
 As in, your bank accounts, your car, your home, your stocks, and anything else you may have used to guarantee that card.

 But your point of view, naturally, is that you need this card to run your business better.

 Build business credit!
 Small business credit is credit in a company’s name.
 It doesn’t link to an owner’s personal credit, not even when the owner is a sole proprietor and the solitary employee of the company.

 As a result, a business owner’s business and personal credit scores can be very different.

 Given that small business credit is distinct from consumer, it helps to safeguard a business owner’s personal assets, in the event of legal action or business bankruptcy.